Cheryl Reeve: USA Basketball

 In the 2016 and 2020 games, Reeve served as an assistant coach on Team USA.
 In 2016, Geno Auriemma was the head coach, while Dawn Staley took over for the 2020 competition.

 Before taking on her role among the assistant coaching staff, Reeve had served as an assistant for the 2014–16 USA National Team that took home gold medals at the 2014 FIBA World Cup Team and 2016 Olympic Games.
 She returned as an assistant for the 2018 World Cup Team, winning gold and qualifying the USA for the 2020 Olympics.

 Reeve was named the head coach for the women's national team in December 2021.
 As head coach, she led the national team to its fourth World Cup with the October 2022 win.
 She was named USA Basketball's National Team Coach for the Year in 2022 following the World Cup win.
 The national team won its 8th Olympic gold medal in the final game against France on August 11, 2024, with Reeve as head coach.

 Personal life

-Reeve is married to singer and Lynx President of Business Operations Carley Knox.
+Reeve is married to Lynx President of Business Operations Carley Knox.
+They married in 2011 after meeting each other when they both worked for the Detroit Shock.
 They have one child, Oliver, who Knox said has seen every Lynx home game since he was born.